DMARCE-PROJECT/ripspy/README.md

 You have to set some environment variables before running it. *RIPRULES* is the path for a Rips rules file.
-You have some examples in the directory _scenarios_. *RIPSCRIPTS* is the path to the directory with the scripts needed for the Rips rule file.
+You have some examples in the directory _scenarios_. *RIPSCRIPTS* is the path to the directory with the scripts required for the selected rule file.

 For example: